Rye Pier Reconstruction

-Consideration of the marine ecology data collected through citizen science initiatives and previous surveys, in addition to a new ecological study (Rye Pier Approach Reconstruction - retention of redundant piles as ecological habitat 2021 by CEE Pty Ltd) that was commissioned for this project has been used to consider the current marine life at the pier, important dive sites, impacts of pile removal and mitigation recommendations.
+Consideration of the marine ecology data collected through citizen science initiatives and previous surveys, and an ecological study, has been used to consider the current marine life at the pier, important dive sites, impacts of pile removal and mitigation recommendations.

-Using this information, Parks Victoria proposes to retain a selection of the redundant piles between the 200 and 270 metre section of pier where there are the greatest identified ecological values.
-This will be done by cutting off viable piles anywhere between 0.5 and 1.5metre above the seabed allowing marine biota attached to the existing piles to remain in their habitat with minimal disturbance and assist with recolonisation on the new piles over time.
+Using this information, Parks Victoria has retained a selection of the redundant piles between the 200 and 270 metre section of pier where there are the greatest identified ecological values.
+This is done by cutting off viable piles anywhere between 0.5 and 1.5metre above the seabed allowing marine biota attached to the existing piles to remain in their habitat with minimal disturbance and assist with recolonisation on the new piles over time.

 Completion of high impact work, such as piling, ahead of the anticipated annual Giant Spider Crab aggregation that generally occurs from May is planned to help minimise impacts on this natural phenomenon and the viewing opportunity Rye Pier traditionally provides at this time.